-- Prep ahead of time. prep all of the filling ahead of time.
-Chop whatever needs chopping, oiled, tossed or trim anything so that it’s ready to be divided evenly.
+- Prep ahead of time. prep all of the fillings ahead of time.
+Chop whatever needs chopping, oiling, tossing, or trim anything so that it’s ready to be divided evenly.

 - Chop evenly.
 If using potatoes, or any other vegetable, it’s important to cut them into even portions.
 Uneven sizes cause variations in cooking time, so making sure that everything is cut to about the same size is key for even cooking.

 - Cut even strips of heavy-duty aluminum foil.
-Yep, splurge on the heavy-duty stuff.
+Yep, splurge on the heavy duty foil.
 Nothing is more frustrating than the foil tearing when you are transferring it or cooking it.